bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 [iterm2](http://www.iterm2.com/#/section/home) - it's actually the
-best terminal emulator in the world IMHO) and most of the command-line apps I used from day to day were already lying around (after all OSX **is** Unix) - to my great surprise even stuff like PostgreSQL (only on OSX Server) and `zsh` came preinstalled.
-Most of the other apps I really needed had native OSX ports; the others - worthy alternatives.
+best terminal emulator in the world IMHO) and most of the command-line apps I used from day to day were already lying around (after all OS X **is** Unix) - to my great surprise even stuff like PostgreSQL (only on OS X Server) and `zsh` came preinstalled.
+Most of the other apps I really needed had native OS X ports; the others - worthy alternatives.

 Having hated OpenOffice.org for many years I was very pleasantly